 During one break in Jesus’ preaching to the people, He took his disciples aside and warned them about avoiding all hypocrisy in their lives and ministries, explaining that “There is nothing covered that will not be revealed, nor hidden that will not be known.”
-(Luke 12:2) Every Christian, especially Church leaders, has been put on notice that hypocrisy will not be tolerated by God.
-A hypocrite’s true colors will eventually be revealed.
-But who is the one who will uncover that person’s secrets?
-I think most Christians believe it is God who will reveal all evil behavior performed under cover of darkness or behind closed doors?
+(Luke 12:2) Every Christian, especially Church leaders,… Continue reading Nothing Covered that will not be Revealed – but by whom?

 What is your primary source for spiritual inspiration and direction?
 Is it your denomination’s leading newspaper or magazine?
 Or is it a book on the lives and teachings of holy men and women, living or deceased?
 Perhaps you are influenced by the teachings of the leaders and founders of other faiths – the Buddha, the… Continue reading Who You quote tells a lot about You

 Anyone who has followed my blog or FaceBook posts for any period of time know of my great interest in Biblical prophesy.
 To understand any ancient literary work, it takes a lot of hard work, time and research.
 For each author wrote of peoples they lived among or learned about from others more-traveled than themselves.… Continue reading Rise of the Ezekiel 38 alliance of nations

 Within mere moments of mankind’s fall from grace and our exile from the Garden, we received the promise of redemption and restoration.
 The third chapter of the Book of Beginnings guarantees that the heel of Adam’s seed would indeed crush the head of the serpent that led them astray.
 And for the next four millennia,… Continue reading The Focus of all human existence is Jesus Christ